LesiaChaban/gdk-oci-oke-workshop/06-build-run-native/build-run-native.md

-# Build and run a native executable and view the logs in OCI Logging
+# Build and run a native executable

 ## Introduction

-This lab describes how to build and run a native executable for the application, and send logs to OCI Logging.
+This lab describes how to build and run a native executable for the application.

 You will use [GraalVM Native Image](https://docs.oracle.com/en/graalvm/jdk/17/docs/overview/)’s ahead-of-time compilation to build a native executable for the application.